Pinegrove (band): Imagery and following

-Pinegrove's fan base, which refer to themselves as "Pinenuts", have been described as "vaguely religious" by Sanneh, and "cultish and symbolic," by Pelly.
+Pinegrove's fan base, which refer to themselves as "Pinenuts", has been described as "vaguely religious" by Sanneh, and "cultish and symbolic," by Pelly.
 The group frequently uses square imagery in its album artwork and merchandise.
 Interlocking squares are featured prominently in the artwork for Cardinal, the band's breakthrough effort.
 The imagery reflects Hall's interest in simple colors and shapes.
 Pelly summarized the dual squares as representing "an ethic of tolerance and coexisting perspectives."
 Hall says the iconography stands as "a symbol for art, especially self-aware art because it is just the frame."
 Likewise, the band has frequently referred to the ampersand (&), a logogram that is the namesake of a song and EP by the band, as well as a pun for their home studio, Amperland.
 Hall has called ampersands "deliberately beautiful," and feels that they can be taken as a metaphor for the human condition.
 This interpretation stems from advice Hall received from a professor during a seminar on James Joyce in college:

 Fans, including actress Kristen Stewart, are known to tattoo the ampersand on their bodies; this is often referred to as a "Pinegrove tattoo".

 Pinegrove have consistently aligned themselves with progressive causes throughout their career.
 All Bandcamp sales of the band's back catalog were donated to Planned Parenthood for a period, with profits from the live album Elsewhere devoted to the civil rights nonprofit Southern Poverty Law Center.
 All profits made from the band's third album, Skylight, were spread across three charities: the Voting Rights Project, the American Foundation for Suicide Prevention, and MusiCares.
 The band have also contributed to the Trevor Project, and to groups protesting construction of the Dakota Access Pipeline at the Standing Rock Indian Reservation.
 For Hall, these causes were not especially political in nature: "I do consider myself politically progressive, but I feel like our message [as a band] isn't a politicized one—it's a humanist one."